 At graph creation You can define the weights by entering a weight\prop argument to the constructor; this should be a dictionary containing at least the name of the weight distribution: {"distrib": "distribution\name"}.
 If entered, this will be stored as a graph property and used to assign the weights whenever new edges are created unless you specifically assign rules for those new edges' weights.

-At any given time You can use the Connections class to set the weights of a graph explicitely by using:
+At any given time You can use the set\weights () function to set the weights of a graph explicitely by using:

 '''

-nngt.Connections.weights(graph, elist=edges_to_weigh, distrib="distrib_of choice", ...)
+graph.set_weights(elist=edges_to_weigh, distrib="distrib_of_choice", ...)

 '''